diogok/systemd-nomad/README.md

 - The docker network or weave will have host exposed to the containers at 10.2.2.1
 - The weave network will have host exposed also at host.weave.local
 - It is important to setup INDEX env var specially at zero for first deployment
-- You can run the provision scripts anytime, it detects if it was already and run and exit properly
+- You can run the provision scripts anytime, it detects if it was already run and exit properly
 - Scripts try to detect architecture (arm, x86_64, darwin)
 - Connect is enabled on consul
 - The machine default DNS is set as rescursive DNS on consul
 - Nomad has prometheus metrics endpoint enabled
 - Nomad have docker privilieged and raw exec enabled
+- Nomad is connect enabled

 ## License